exastencil/existential/MODLIST.md

 preserve some longevity.
 The endgame armour also needs full Klein Stars so it gives you something to work to.

+EMC also isn't equivalent, but is instead set to 75% efficiency.
+That is, if you put 4 logs in, you can pull 3 logs out.
+This balances the convenience of having access to everything with the incentive to build farms and be efficient with transmutation, especially later when items cost millions of EMC.

 ### ProjectExtended by pupnewfster
 Adds some extra tools and weapons that are missing from ProjectE.